-Causes of accidents leading to serious damage and often causing total losses of ships, which are classified in six (6) categories: Weather conditions, grounding, fire / explosion, machinery damage, collision / collision and damage of the structure.
+Causes of accidents leading to serious damage and often causing total losses of ships are classified into six (6) categories: Weather conditions, grounding, fire / explosion, machinery damage, collision, and damage to the structure.
 This classification makes it possible to identify the last cause leading to the loss of the ship.
-However, the tree can combine several of its causes or other external causes, such as the human factor that occurs in more than 50% of accidents.
-Following figure illustrates the frequency of redundancy of these causes for the period 2000-2014, where the machine damage factor is predominant, despite the technological and regulatory progress recorded during the last decade.
+However, the tree can combine several of its causes or other external causes, such as the human factor that occurs in more than 80% of accidents.
+The following figure illustrates the frequency of redundancy of these causes for the period 2000-2014, where the machine damage factor is predominant, despite the technological and regulatory progress recorded during the last decade.

 Maritime Accidents According to Ship Ages

-The age of the ship is a determining factor in the probability of occurrence of very serious accidents.
-In reality, this parameter is an index of the general technical condition of the ship under which several vulnerabilities are inscribed, such as: advanced corrosion of areas that are difficult to inspect (bulk carriers, oil tankers, etc.).
-Metal fatigue and probable deformation of the keel due to movement / load work, condition of machinery and pipes.
+The age of ships is a determining factor in the probability of occurrence of very serious accidents.
+In reality, this parameter is an index of the general technical condition of the ship under which several vulnerabilities are inscribed, such as advanced corrosion of areas that are difficult to inspect (bulk carriers, oil tankers, etc.), material fatigue, and probable deformation of the keel due to movement / load work, and condition of machinery and pipes.

 Accidents by flag of Ships

-This angle of vision of the accidentology, informs us about the commitment of the flag States in the application of the IMO safety instructions and the state of vigil on the follow-up of their ships under respective jurisdiction.
+This angle of vision accidentally informs us about the commitment of the flag States in the application of the safety regulations and standards and the follow-up of their ships under respective jurisdiction.

-With the creation of flags of convenience and the economic registration of vessels in the Open Register system, new practices have been introduced to reduce the operating costs of vessels and a lack of investment in safety equipment and which have been notified concerning shipowners registering their vessels outside their flag States on one side and the lack of rigor and / or non-commitment of certain States, on the other hand with the security policy of the IMO.
-The figure below clearly shows the losses by flag State and are important for open-label flags, representing the period from 1997 to 2011.
+With the creation of flags of convenience and the economic registration of vessels in the Open Register system, new practices have been introduced to reduce the operating costs of vessels and the investment in safety equipment.
+This has been notified concerning shipowners registering their vessels outside their flag States on one side and the lack of rigor and/or non-commitment of certain States, on the other hand.
+The figure below clearly shows that the losses by flag States are important for open-label flags, from 1997 to 2011.